What is a collaborative divorce?

 - Better control over costs.
 This is usually due to both parties sharing their private asset information, which allows the attorneys to skip the discovery process.

 - More thoughtful.
 Throughout a collaborative divorce, the couple works together to reach a settlement that works for both parties.
 This mentality helps minimize potentially explosive feelings.

 - Negotiation.
-Negotiations between the two parties allow both to reach a settlement that works for them.
+Negotiations between the two parties allow both to reach a settlement agreement that works for them.

 - The collaborative model is confidential.
 The Family’s personal and private business is not open to the general public.

-How collaborative divorce works:
+How collaborative divorce works in Texas:

 The first step of a collaborative divorce is for each party to hire their own attorney.
 The attorneys should both be trained in the collaborative law method and understand the negotiation process.

 Once each party has an attorney and is ready to begin the divorce proceedings, they will begin regular meetings together, with their attorneys.
-These meetings will last as long as it takes to reach a settlement or until such a time as either party wishes to move to litigation court.
+These meetings will last as long as it takes to reach a settlement agreement or until such a time as either party wishes to move to litigation court.